Get

 Certain medical conditions may cause your dog to require a low-protein diet.
 Oftentimes, the reasons are due to kidney disease, liver disease, or some types of bladder stones, which is the least common reason.
 The purpose of feeding a low-protein diet is to ease the stress and workload of the kidneys and liver when disease is present.
 Also, if disease is present, a low-protein diet will often be permanent.

-While some dog foods listed in this article do not require a prescription, it’s important to get the go-ahead from your vet before putting your dog on one, and most times, the diet will be by prescription only to ensure the food is indeed suitable for your dog’s particular condition.
+While some dog foods listed in this article do not require a prescription, it’s important to get the go-ahead from a vet before putting your dog on one, and most times, the diet will be by prescription only to ensure the food is indeed suitable for your dog’s particular condition.

 What Exactly Is a Low Protein Diet?